8:00 a.m. - 4:00 p.m.

 * A 10 percent discount will be given to TCU staff/faculty/alumni, U.S. veterans, 501c3 non-profit organizations and government employees.

 No matter your career stage, job title or industry, the ability to persuade others is critical for success.
-The Persuasive Communicator workshop will provide you with practical tools that you can utilize immediately in your career.
+The Power of Persuasion workshop will provide you with practical tools that you can utilize immediately in your career.
 This workshop combines social psychology research and marketing insights to build time-tested principles that deliver practical application to your real-world challenges.

 This interactive workshop is designed to teach you to communicate more effectively, thereby making your contributions more influential and impactful.
 Utilizing exercises and in-class evaluations, you will receive first-hand experience practicing persuasive communication and customizing the approaches to your individual personality style.
 Throughout the program you are provided with frameworks, based on both fundamental ideas in social psychology and cutting-edge research, that will allow you to apply these techniques to your daily business goals.